alvarodelvalle/jubilant-octo-chainsaw/README.rst

     * - description
       - String
       - A human-readable summary of the current weather such as :code:`sunny`, :code:`cloudy`, or :code:`rainy`.

 * Write your code in Python 3 and document it well
 * Containerize your code with Docker -- we should be able to clone your repo and run 'docker-compose up' to bring the API up to test it
 * Make the API  handle errors gracefully and return error codes and messages that are easy to interpret
 * Create a good set of tests with a testing framework that checks API endpoints for expected results in normal and error conditions.
+* Your API for weather should call an upstream API provider to return the current weather info for the location requested (your choice of upstream API)
+* The API key for the upstream API for weather should be provided to the API server you write in a configuration file that is copied into the container
 * Return all data as JSON
 * Add API documentation in OpenAPI / Swagger / ReDoc spec.
-* Add a reverse web proxy on the front end (in another container)
+* Add a reverse web proxy on the front end (in another container).
+All API calls should transit this proxy, not hit the API container itself.